GfellerLab/MixMHCpred/README.md

 If you use MixMHCpred3.0 in a publication, please cite:
 Tadros et al., Predicting MHC-I ligands across alleles and species: How far can we go?, BioRxiv (2024) (available [here](https://doi.org/10.1101/2024.05.08.593183)).

-For the older version (MixMHCpred2.2), please cite:
-Gfeller et al. Improved predictions of antigen presentation and TCR recognition with MixMHCpred2.2 and PRIME2.0 reveal potent SARS-CoV-2 CD8+ T-cell epitopes , Cell Systems (2023).

 For scientific questions, please contact David Gfeller (David.Gfeller@unil.ch)

 Copyright (2024) David Gfeller